RyanCornelio/LIA2/README.md

 Functions:

-Print screen ( focus is on the form at the moment...)
+Print screen with html2canvas ( focus is on the form at the moment...).
-Cookies
+Cookies.
+Email.